Gary Rardon: 1974 crime spree

-On November 18, Rardon killed 50-year-old Asher Gruenberg of Skokie, Illinois.
+On November 18, Rardon killed fifty-year-old Asher Gruenberg of Skokie, Illinois.
 Gruenberg had worked for a steel company before joining a construction business.
 A World War II veteran, Gruenberg had left high school to serve in the Philippines and New Guinea.
 He and his wife, Rena, lived with their son, Myron, and daughter, Linda.
 The family were faithful Jews.
 Myron was supposed to have his bar mitzvah on November 30, 1974.

 As he was driving, Rardon saw Gruenberg leaving a sales office to go to his car.
-He parked and watched him go back inside.
+He parked and watched him return inside.
 Gruenberg was sitting at his desk when Rardon entered and shot him once in the left side of the neck.
 He then took his wallet, which had his credit cards and approximately $75.
 Two miles away, Rardon used the credit card to buy gas for the stolen Corvette, signing the receipt "Asher Gruenberg."
 The station attendant wrote down the license number of the car on the receipt.
 Rardon headed south through Indiana and Kentucky, using Gruenberg's credit cards multiple times.
 All of the receipts went to Rena, who turned them over to the FBI.
 FBI agents tracked Rardon to a Sears store in Louisville, Kentucky, and he was arrested on January 16, 1975.
 The federal agents found him wearing Gene Ravenscraft's coat and carrying Asher Gruenberg's ID and credit cards.
 Rardon quickly confessed to all three of the murders.